 The chronology dates back to last century.

 I did a construction management degree.
-When I came out of university in Melbourne I went straight into work for Multiplex, and I was with them for about five years on their cadet program, rotating around all the functionalities within the construction business, from estimating to on site construction management and business development.
+When I came out of university in Melbourne I went straight into work for Multiplex, and I was with them for about five years on their cadet program, rotating around all the functionalities within the construction business, from estimating to on site construction management and all the rest of it.

-At one stage I decided that the construction business was too much like hard work.
+At one stage I decided that was too much like hard work.
 I was in my early twenties, working six days a week, starting at 7am, finishing at 6pm at wherever they decided to put me.
-For example for eighteen months I worked on a site that was an hour’s drive from my home, so I was starting at 6am… I don’t know who would be that masochistic to do that so young.
+For eighteen months I worked on a site that was an hour’s drive from my home, so I was starting at 6am… I don’t know who would be that masochistic to do that so young.

-So I volunteered to go on their business development rotation and decided to do an MBA at Melbourne Business School at the same time.
-Halfway through, I decided I needed to do it full time to take full advantage of the networking opportunities in the Masters program, so I went to finish business school full time at London Business School after some time studying in Italy then spent a couple of years on London having made my way out of construction and into finance; I was an Lead Advisory executive within Ernst & Young’s corporate finance business for a couple of years, which was giving corporate finance advice and structuring capital raisings for mid cap corporates across Europe.
+So I volunteered to go on their business development rotation and decided to do an MBA.
+Halfway through, I decided I needed to do it full time, so I went to business school in London.
+I spent a couple of years moving out of construction into finance; I was an executive within Earnst & Young’s corporate finance business for a couple of years, which was basically giving corporate finance advice.

-After two years in London, the weather got to me and I came back to Australia.
-The first interesting role that came up was straight into banking with NAB in Sydney; that’s why I moved to Sydney specifically.
+After a couple of years in London, the weather got to me and I came back.
+The first role that came up was straight into banking with NAB in Sydney; that’s why I moved here.
 NAB had a program where they wanted to expand the skillset of all their bankers; having a construction background, I was one of five non-traditional property bankers they brought in.

-I returned to CBA after the GFC chaos had subsided a little and ran Commonwealth Private in Melbourne for about two years while still living in Sydney, so I commuted on Monday, came back Friday each week.
+Then I went back to CBA and ran Commonwealth Private in Melbourne for about two years while still living in Sydney, so I commuted on Monday, came back Friday each week.

 I went back to CBA via an old colleague giving me an opportunity, and there was no intention of staying in Melbourne long-term.
 Just as I announced that I wanted to come back, they got me a role in Sydney.
 When they moved out of their role, the new guy that came in to run corporate CBA restructured things and my role no longer existed.

 So I left CBA, and the next step was running the ultra-high net worth set with St George Private in Sydney.
-I spent three years doing that before I moved back into corporate property finance at St George for another three years.
+I spent about two or three years doing that before I moved back into corporate property at St George for another two or three years.
 Then I joined Dorado!

 It’s actually better.
 My original view gave me the idea that you’re involved from the day that you dig dirt, without understanding there’s a hell of a lot that goes on before that.

-In a smaller business, you can take a far more commercial approach to things, which allows for far more input that directly affects what you’re structuring.
+In a smaller business, you’ve got a far more commercial approach to things, which allows for far more input that actually changes what you’re structuring.
 I wouldn’t say there’s necessarily less politics, but you also have a better view about what the politics are and it’s easier to navigate when you’ve got better visibility.

-Yes I did; I had an involvement in a small start-up quite a while ago, where I put some trust in the wrong people, so it burnt me financially.
+Yes I did.
+I had an involvement in a small start-up quite a while ago, where I put some trust in the wrong people, and it burnt me financially.
 I always wanted to, that was part of the reason for doing an MBA, but I think my one and only experience doing it made me gun-shy, so probably not again.

 Nah I’m pretty similar.
 Maybe subconsciously that was an attraction of Dorado; that it could be so nimble to adopt new technologies into the process so early on.

 I think just naturally I’ve always gravitated towards it.
-The small start-up I got involved in was nothing to do with property; it was in mobile self-storage, and I got involved in that because it was technologically driven insofar as it was a clever innovation.
+The small start-up I got involved in was nothing to do with property; it was in mobile self-storage, and I got involved in that because it was technologically driven insofar as innovation goes.